fmikker/nextcloud-server/README.md

 How to run the playbook
 ------------------------

 ** Edit the variable file on vars/main.yml to set it to your environment.

 ** Run the playbook

-A clean remove has been added.
+** Make sure to include the safety word in your command.
+I added this to put one extra annoying step to make sure no one breaks something without first reading this or confirming what this playbook actually does.

-ansible-playbook -i hosts.target nextcloud-install.yml to install
+* ansible-playbook -i hosts.target --extra-vars "safety_word=nextcloud-install" nextcloud-install.yml
-ansible-playbook -i hosts.target nextcloud-remove.yml to cleanly remove
+* ansible-playbook -i hosts.target --extra-vars "safety_word=nextcloud-remove" nextcloud-remove.yml

 License
 -------